-In the years 1433-1461, the merchant’s house was expanded and renamed to the town hall, the main seat of the municipal authorities.
+In the years 1433-1461, the Merchant’s House was expanded and renamed to the town hall, the main seat of the municipal authorities.
 The interior of the basement and the first floor were then adapted to new, more complex functions.
-In 1433, the town’s documents mention the premises of the mayor of Chojna, and in 1461 it is clearly said about the taxes paid in the town hall.
+In 1433, the town’s documents recorded the premises of the mayor of Chojna, and in 1461, taxes paid in the town hall were recorded.

-After 1702, probably due to damage caused by fire, a general renovation and reconstruction in baroque forms was made.
-The walls of the first floor were pulled down, leaving only gothic gables.
-Regothisation of the facade was made in 1883 and reconstruction after war damages in the years 1977-1985.
+In the 16th and 17th centuries, the town hall avoided major transformations, only the windows of the west façade were raised due to the buildings located there.
+After 1702, probably due to damages caused by fire, a general renovation and reconstruction in Baroque forms was made.
+The walls of the first floor were pulled down, only Gothic gables preserved.
+Regothisation of the facades was made in 1883 and reconstruction after war damages in the years 1977-1985.

 The Merchant’s House from the first half of the 14th century was a three-story building on a rectangular plan with dimensions of 38.3 x 13.7 meters (after it was extended by about 17 meters to the south after the fire in 1316).
 The entrance was located in the northern part of the west façade.
 The interior was divided into floors with timber ceilings.
 There was also a ceiling in the basement, reinforced with a row of wooden pillars arranged along the longitudinal axis.
 There were warehouses, while the merchant hall was located on the ground floor.
 Most likely, there were separate rooms for the town council on the first floor.